pretix/pretix-docs/docs/topics/products.md

 ![Page titled 'Products', showing a list of products containing two entries and a button for creating a new product.](../assets/screens/products/products.png "Products screenshot")

-Now that we have prepared the necessary categories for our products, we can set about editing the existing products and creating new ones to suit our needs.

-First, we will edit the "Regular ticket" so that we can base all other tickets on this one.
-In order to do that, we will navigate to :navpath:Event → :fa3-ticket: Products → Products:.
+If you want to create or edit products, navigate to :navpath:Event → :fa3-ticket: Products → Products:.
-The website should display two tickets that have already been created along with the event: "Regular ticket" and "Reduced ticket".
-We will click "Regular ticket", which takes us to the "Modify product" dialog.
+This page shows the list of all products.
+Click one of the products in order to edit it.

 We will change the English item name to "Standard Ticket" and provide a German translation.
 We are going to add the following description: